mohae/autofac/README.md

 Currently, only Linux systems are supported and this has only been tested on Debian Jessie.

-## Dependencies
+## Optional Dependencies
-[InfluxDB](https://influxdata.com/) is used to store the facts.
+[InfluxDB](https://influxdata.com/) can be used to store the facts.
 Currently, it is assumed that InfluxDB is on the localhost and listening on port `8086`.

 To install follow the instructions: https://influxdata.com/downloads/.